Why are Interviews Given?

 4. Make your answers to the point.
 If you are unclear about a question, ask for clarification.
 Do not embark on long monologues or harangues.

-5. In brief, come prepared as if you were interviewing with your first choice school.
+5. Come prepared and dressed as if you were interviewing with your first choice school.